On Regularized Square-root Regression Problems: Distributionally Robust Interpretation and Fast Computations: Numerical Experiments

 We choose \(\lambda \in \left\{\lambda_{\text{Bun}},\lambda_{\text{StG}},\lambda_{\text{BlG}} \right\} \), where the three tuning parameters $\lambda_{\text{Bun}}$, $\lambda_{\text{StG}}$, and $\lambda_{\text{BlG}}$ are theoretically optimal values given in \citep{bunea2013group,stucky2017sharp,blanchet2019robust}.
 See Appendix~\ref{sec:theo-lambda} for the details of the choice of the parameters.
-First, we set $w_1=0$ and $w_2=1$ so that we can compare with the S-TISP solver, and the comparison of PPDNA, pADMM, dADMM, and S-TISP on Example~1-3 are reported in Table~\ref{tab:synthetic-4-solvers}.
-We can see from Table~\ref{tab:synthetic-4-solvers} that our PPDNA successfully {solves} all instances within several seconds.
-For Example~3 with $(N,n)=(4000,6000)$, pADMM {fails} to achieve the prespecified accuracy within 30 minutes, dADMM {takes} approximately 20 minutes, and the running time of S-TISP {varies} from about 2 minutes to 12 minutes; however, our PPDNA merely {takes} 5 seconds.
+First, we set $w_1=0$ and $w_2=1$ so that we can compare with the S-TISP solver, and the comparison of PPDNA, pADMM, dADMM, and S-TISP on {Examples~1-4} are reported in Table~\ref{tab:synthetic-4-solvers}.
+We can see from Table~\ref{tab:synthetic-4-solvers} that our PPDNA successfully solves all instances {except for Example~4b} within several seconds.
+For Example~3 with $(N,n)=(4000,6000)$, pADMM fails to achieve the prespecified accuracy within 30 minutes, dADMM {takes} approximately 20 minutes, and the running time of S-TISP {varies} from about 2 minutes to 12 minutes; however, our PPDNA merely takes 5 seconds.
 In addition, we set $w_1=w_2=0.5$ and compare the three methods PPDNA, pADMM, and dADMM in Table~\ref{tab:synthetic-3-solvers}.
-It can be observed that our PPDNA outperforms both pADMM and dADMM for all instances in Table~\ref{tab:synthetic-3-solvers}; our PPDNA returns accurate solutions for all instances within 11 seconds.
-Even though dADMM is faster than pADMM, its running time grows significantly with the increase of dimensions.
-By comparing Table~\ref{tab:synthetic-4-solvers} and Table~\ref{tab:synthetic-3-solvers}, one may find that the efficiency of our PPDNA remains steady for the group Lasso regularizer (\(w_1=0 \)) and the sparse group Lasso regularizer (\( w_1 = 0.5 \)).
+It can be observed that our PPDNA outperforms both pADMM and dADMM for all instances in Table~\ref{tab:synthetic-3-solvers}; our PPDNA returns accurate solutions for all instances within one minute.
+Even though dADMM is faster than pADMM, its running time grows significantly with the increase of dimensions. {In addition, comparing Examples 3, 4a, 4b ($N=4000,n=6000,g=2000$) where the numbers of nonzeros of the true regression vectors are 7, 70, 700, respectively, we found that the performances of the algorithms do not vary too much.} By comparing Table~\ref{tab:synthetic-4-solvers} and Table~\ref{tab:synthetic-3-solvers}, one may find that the efficiency of our PPDNA remains steady for the group Lasso regularizer (\(w_1=0 \)) and the sparse group Lasso regularizer (\( w_1 = 0.5 \)).